 We present the rational explanation of the experimental results as follows.
 The subspace-based methods take all the successive frames as adjacent column vectors of a matrix and try to obtain the sparse component or outlier of this matrix.
 It can be regarded as a global scheme for background subtraction.
 However, in the crowded sequence, the background does not appear frequently owing to the highly dense walking flow.
 The global scheme fails when it comes to this situation.
-Unlike the global scheme, the JVFSD-RPCA takes the motion priori knowledge into account, then the proposed LBWCMD method can assign the successive frames to different subsets.
-With this reason, the frames in each subsets are not continuous, which means the measurement matrix is not only sparse in space but also sparse in "time".
-This can alleviate the influence of the highly dense movement to some extent.
-In addition, we augmented each subset by using the frames with a small quantity of motion.
-This also can provide more genuine background pixels and prompt good recovery results.
-For the other methods, they usually need a training or learning phase to produce suitable parameters to detect the foreground.
-However, good parameters are very hard to obtain under the situation with serious occlusion.
+Unlike the global scheme, the JVFSD-RPCA considers the motion priori knowledge, then the proposed LBWCMD method can assign the successive frames to different subsets.
+Therefore, the frames in each subset are not continuous, which means